Virtual assistant

 Connect the neutral to N and each phase to L1, L2, and L3.

-Also connect LA to L1, and NA to N, to power the meter.
+Also connect LA with L1, and NA with N, to power the meter.

 2.4 Current measurement (I)

-Open and securely close each CT on each of the phase cables whose current you wish to measure.
+Open and securely close each CT around each of the phases of the cable whose current you wish to measure.

 Connect the S1 (white) and S2 (black) wires of the CT to the top of the meter for each phase.

-Press the "M" button until the Power Factor (PF) for each phase L1, L2, and L3 is displayed.
+Press the "M" button until the Power Factor (PF) is displayed for each of the phases L1, L2, and L3.

 The displayed values should be close to 0.9.